 If you set up a simple experiment to measure the drop and bounce heights of a ball off a surface, you could determine its coefficient of restitution (see Figure 11.3).
-Or you could clamp a bat or racket and bounce balls off it if you wanted to.
+Or you could hold a bat or racket using a strong clamp and bounce balls off it if you wanted to.
 You can see the results of such experiments in Table 11.1.
 By the way, you could use a video camera with a scale rod in the background to determine the heights accurately.